 17.3 Each Party shall provide all reasonable assistance to the other in resolving any dispute that may arise between the Parties which relates in any way to the performance, acts or omissions of the that Party.

-This Agreement shall not be varied or amended unless such variation or amendment is agreed in writing by a duly authorised representative of Capita on behalf of Capita and by a duly authorised representative of the Customer on behalf of the Customer and in accordance Capita’s standard Change Control Process which can be made available by Capita upon request.
-Capita will implement agreed changes to this Agreement if the Parties have agreed this in accordance with Capita’s standard Change Control Process.
+18.1 This Agreement shall not be varied or amended unless such variation or amendment is agreed in writing by a duly authorised representative of Capita on behalf of Capita and by a duly authorised representative of the Customer on behalf of the Customer and in accordance with Capita’s standard Change Control Process which can be made available by Capita upon request.
+Capita shall implement agreed changes to this Agreement if the Parties have agreed this in accordance with Capita’s standard Change Control Process.
 Such amended services and charges will be deemed to be the Services and Charges and shall take effect for the remaining term of this Agreement.

 19.1 If upon or at any time following commencement of this Agreement any employees of the Customer or any contractor of the Customer claims that their employment should have or has transferred to Capita as a result of the provisions of the Transfer of Undertakings (Protection of Employment) Regulations 2006 (as amended and / or replaced from time to time) (“the TUPE Regulations”), then: